Govind Singh

 19. HTML Tables in Pages are Bad

-Very irritating notion that amuses me.
-Several times I come to know from SEO people to avoid using HTML since they feel that this could prevent search engine crawlers to crawl pages in complete efficiency.
+The very irritating notion that amuses me.
+Several times I come to know from SEO people to avoid using HTML since they feel that this could prevent search engine crawlers from crawling pages in complete efficiency.
 No need to panic.
-In no way a HTML made table chokes the search engines in their crawling process.
+In no way does a HTML-made table choke the search engines in their crawling process.

 20. Image Links Don't Help